nguyenth/tech99-code-challenges/src/problem6/README.md

     latestUpdate: Date;
 }
 ```
+Once client connect to websocket successfull, Server send a payload to client for rendering scaoreboard screen firt time.

 ### Init a redis Pubsub: help to scale websocket (alternative we can use any message queue: kafka, rabbitmq also) but in this context i want to use redis for simple
 Using `node-redis` lib for build pubsub pattern. init pubsub info: